-The built-in Excel Engineering Functions have been provided to perform some of the commonly used engineering calculations.
-In this article we are going to learn how to use EXCEL engineering function.
+Excel offers a wide range of engineering functions that can be used to perform various engineering-related calculations.
+The built-in Excel Engineering Functions have been provided to perform some of the most commonly used engineering calculations.

-In this article we are going to learn about CONVERT function.
+In this article, we are going to learn how to use the Excel engineering function.

-The CONVERT function is used to convert a value from one type to another.
-For example meter to yard.
+The CONVERT function in Excel is used to convert a value from one measurement unit to another.
+For instance, meter to yard.

 =CONVERT (number, from_unit, to_unit)